 20. Do you stay aware of new scams, such as phishing and other e-scams?

 Answers: Give yourself one point for each correct answer.

 1. NO - You must safeguard your information if you are going to store it on your computer.
-However, if you must store personal information on your computer, encryption is necessary.
+It would be best to avoid putting any sensitive information on your computer; however, if you must store personal information on your computer, encryption is necessary.

 2. YES - Without certification you don’t know if the company is real or the information is being transmitted safely.

 3. YES - These locks and https codes help you know that you are transmitting via a safe system.
 If the padlock is open, do not transmit sensitive information!

 4. NO - Unfortunately in today’s world, no one is beyond temptation.
 No one should have access to your sensitive information except you.